.avif)

 A connected Shopify retention setup solves three problems:

+- Customers can see loyalty value where they shop.
 Rewards should not be hidden inside a back-office system or buried in the footer.

+- Teams can manage retention from fewer dashboards.
 A lean DTC team should not need five tools to run one customer retention strategy.

+- Loyalty, referrals, and reviews can support each other.
 Customers can earn points, refer friends, leave reviews, redeem rewards, and move through VIP tiers as part of one connected journey.

 Loyalty programs often underperform not because the rewards are weak, but because the integration is poor.
 A clashing widget, a buried rewards page, or a missing product-page loyalty nudge can reduce visibility before customers understand the program.